igponce/Azure-DP-100-Data-Scientist-Study-Guide/src/chapter_2.md

 distribution of the dataset.
 Non-probability sampling uses a deterministic criteria for sampling the data.
 For instance, getting the last 1000 samples, or last month of data.

+You can use out--the-box Stratified split inside Azure ML Studio.

 # Perform Exploratory Data Analysis (EDA)